Fixation times on directed graphs: Results

-First, consider any regular graph $G_N$, that is, a graph where all nodes have the same indegree and outdegree equal to $d$.
-Then, the graph is Eulerian and we have $d=\Delta=\delta$, and thus \cref{thm:eulerian} implies that $\T^r(G_N)$ is at most a polynomial in $N$ and $d$ for any $r\ge 1$.
+First, consider any regular graph $\Graph_N$, that is, a graph where all nodes have the same indegree and outdegree equal to $d$.
+Then, the graph is Eulerian and we have $d=\Delta=\delta$, and thus \cref{thm:eulerian} implies that $\FTr(\Graph_N)$ is at most a polynomial in $N$ and $d$ for any $r\ge 1$.
 In other words, fixation time on any regular graph is \short{} for any $r\ge 1$ (we note that this result is known\cite{diaz2016absorption}).

 Second, consider an Eulerian graph that is ``close to being regular'', in the sense that each node has degree either 4 or 5.
-An example of such a graph is a square lattice with several additional long-range connections (and all edges two-way).
-Then, \cref{thm:eulerian} implies that the fixation time is \short{} for every $r\ge 5/4=1.25$.
+An example of such a graph is a square lattice with several additional long-range connections.
+Then, \cref{thm:eulerian} implies that the fixation time is \short{} for every $r> 5/4=1.25$.